 The Consortium welcomes new members from a diverse range of Voluntary and Community Sector Organisations working with children, young people and families in Rotherham.
 Our current members range from smaller charities to some of Rotherham’s well established, ‘go-to’ providers, offering a wide range of services.

-Membership fees start from as low as £75 per annum for the first 12-months and subsequently follow a tiered structure based on the annual turnover of your orgnasation.
-We also have an introductory fee of £75 for the first 12-months which applies to all new members regardless of the size of the organisation.
+Membership fees start at £75 per annum for the first 12-months and subsequently follow a tiered structure based on the annual turnover of your organisation.

 The benefits our members tell us are all about working equally, having a collective voice to influence change, developing and improving standards, building resilience and capacity, making connections and being part of a network which enables specialist skills, knowledge and expertise to be shared.

 All Consortium Members benefit from the following;